imjoy-team/ImJoy/docs/development.md

 Name of the plugin.
 It **must** be unique to avoid conflicts with other plugins.

 #### type
 Plugin type.
-See dedicated section [ImJoy Plugins](/development#imjoy-plugins] above for more details.
+See dedicated section [ImJoy Plugins](development?id=imjoy-plugins] above for more details.

 #### version
 Specifies the version of the plugin.